brittlewis12/witness-budgets/witness-budgets.md

 1. **Logical transparency:** Each proof step is checkable (both classical and constructive provide this)
 2. **Operational transparency:** Witnesses, algorithms, bounds extractable (typically requires constructive formulations)

-**This isn't about replacing classical proofs generally** - it's about recognizing that for domains where AI must produce executable artifacts, operational transparency is an engineering requirement, not a philosophical preference.
+**This isn't about replacing classical proofs generally** — it's about recognizing that for domains where AI must produce executable artifacts, operational transparency is an engineering requirement, not a philosophical preference.

-### 3.3 Verification vs Operationalization: The Key Distinction
+### 3.3 Verification vs operationalization: the key distinction

 **What we mean by "verifiable":**
-Classical proofs ARE verifiable - Lean and Coq successfully check their correctness.
+Classical proofs ARE verifiable — Lean and Coq successfully check their correctness.
 Every step can be formally verified.
 This is not in question.

 **What we mean by "operational":**
 Operational content means extractable: